Skip to main content

 A lower-friction migration path

-Etisia gives Google Calendar-first teams a way to simplify around the calendar they already trust.
+Etisia gives teams a way to simplify around Google Calendar.
 That means fewer moving parts, less setup, and a cleaner path to reminders and review follow-up.

-• Start with Google Calendar as the source of truth.
+• Start with Google Calendar as the reliable schedule.

 • Keep any booking layer that still earns its keep, and simplify the reminder layer first.